-EB is the only legally defensible drug test available on the commercial market for professional use that is low cost, non-invasive and non-intrusive.
+EB has been proven to offer the best user-experience and it does not require a 10 minute wait-time before commencing sample collection.
+It is the only validated and legally defensible drug testing method available on the commercial market for professional use that is reliable, low cost, non-invasive and non-intrusive.
 EB offers highly differentiating and immediate benefits for everyone involved in the process.
 For example:

-EB specimen sample collection is more hygienic and easier for the Collector to administer and monitor.
-It is very difficult for a donor to tamper with, adulterate or switch the sample whilst under constant observation by the Collector.
-There is no requirement for the gender of the Collector to be matched with a donor, as is the case with urine sampling.
-In certain situations it could be possible for a Collector to monitor the sampling of multiple (and mixed gender) donors simultaneously.
-Also, an exhaled breath sample is always available.
-Sample transportation is simplified and postage costs reduced (size and weight) compared to urine.
+Both the provision and preparation of an EB sample is more hygienic and easier for the collector to administer and monitor.
+It is difficult for a donor to tamper with, adulterate or switch the sample whilst being observed by the collector.
+There is no requirement for the gender of the collector to be matched with the donor.

 Testing Authorities/Governing Bodies:

 EB offers considerable benefit in terms of cost saving and convenience for testing authorities since EB is quick and easy to use, whilst not requiring the provision of support resources such as privacy/toilet/wash/screening facilities or approved liquid refreshments.
 This can allow for more rapid and frequent testing as well as testing of a larger number of donors.
 For example, in the case of doping control in sports, more frequent testing of more athletes, may serve to increase the deterrence value of anti-doping programs, with minimum inconvenience to an athlete’s schedule.
 These practical considerations, together with the non-intrusive nature of the EB sampling process, means that it is strongly preferred by donors.